jeremyBanks/database/docs/rfcs/0003-initial.md

     validate the arguments (path), but will not open a connection yet.
 - `sql.Database` class
   - `.connect(): Promise<sql.Connection>`
     - Opens a new open connection to the database.
-In the future this may be reused from a connection pool instead.
+In the future a connection pool will be maintained instead of always opening new connections.
 - `sql.Connection` class
   - `.startTransaction(): Promise<sql.Transaction>`
+    - Starts a new transaction in the connection.
+If a top-level transaction is already in progress on this connection, this will block until it is finished.
-  - `.close(): Promise<void>` closes the connection.
+  - `.close(): Promise<void>`
+    - Closes the connection.
+If there is an active transaction, this will block until it is finished.
 - `sql.Transaction` class
-  - `.prepareStatement(): Promise<sql.PreparedStatement>`
+  - `.prepareStatement(query: string): Promise<sql.PreparedStatement>`
+    - Prepares a SQL query for execution in this transaction.
+  - `.commit(): Promise<void>`
-  - `.commit(): Promise<void>` ends the transaction with changes committed.
+    - Completes the transaction with changes committed.
+  - `.rollback(): Promise<void>`
-  - `.rollback(): Promise<void>` ends the transaction with changes rolled back.
+    - Completes the transaction with changes rolled back.
+  - `.startTransaction(): Promise<sql.Transaction>`
+    - Starts a nested transaction within this transaction.
+If a nested transaction is already in progress, this will block until it is finished.
+      While a nested transaction is in progress, queries should be executed through it, not the parent transaction.
 - `sql.PreparedStatement` class
   - `.query(args?): AsyncGenerator<Iterator<Value>>`
-    - Executes a query and incrementally reads rows from the database.
+    - Executes the query with an optional array of bound values, and incrementally reads rows from the database.
 The iterator should be disposed of by calling `.return()` (which a `for await` statement will do automatically).
   - `.queryRow(args?): Promise<Array<Value>>`
-    - Executes a query returning only the first row of results, as an array.
+    - Executes the query with an optional array of bound values, returning only the first row of results, as an array.
   - `.exec(args?): Promise<{ insertedRowId?: Value, affectedRowCount?: number }>`
-    - Executes a query without returning any result rows.
+    - Executes the query with an optional array of bound values, without returning any result rows.
 A `insertedRowId` and `affectedRowCount` value may be returned, but note that for some drivers these values may reflect a previous query if the executed one did not actually insert or affect any rows.
 (These should only be absent if the driver is certain that they're not relevant to executed query, or doesn't support them at all.)
   - `.dispose(): Promise<void>`

 ### Implementation Notes